frecklebars/sweatshirt/README.md

 ### still work in progress
 ### to do:
+* actually build a song database (will use a genius ripper i found)
 * make picking random words not really random but based on frequency
 * ~~make the dictionary store two words instead of one for better results~~
 * ~~handle special characters better~~ eh still could do better